-Spider Veins During Pregnancy
+How to Deal With Spider Veins During Pregnancy

+Your doctor will probably examine your spider veins to diagnose them.
 You might try wearing compression hose, which can encourage circulation in your legs.
 Some moms-to-be find that getting plenty of vitamin C and resisting the urge to cross your legs can help get rid of spider veins.
-Luckily, the spider veins will probably go away postpregnancy.What can I do to prevent spider veins during pregnancy?
+Luckily, the spider veins will probably go away post-pregnancy.

 “I have spider veins on my right leg only and only from the knee to ankle.
-My OB said that they’ll go away after birth (and I want to believe him).
+My OB said they’ll go away after birth (and I want to believe him).
 He has me wrapping the leg in an Ace bandage to alleviate any pressure.”

 “They just keep popping up on my thighs overnight!
 And they hurt!
 I’m a healthy weight and I exercise often, so that’s not it, but I do wear heels and sit on my crossed legs a lot.”